fkling/JSNetworkX/README.md

 The development for JSNetworkX has just started, the rough roadmap is as follows:

 - Port unit tests to Jasmine (ongoing)
-- Port base classes (mostly done)
+- Port base classes (done)
-- Implement renderer with D3
+- Implement renderer with D3 (done, but subject to change)
 - Port algorithms module

 To ease the developement, we built JSNetworkX on top of Closure Library.
 This allows us also to use some more adanvaced features of the Google Closure Compiler and provides